US judge temporarily blocks Trump's travel ban nationwide

-President Donald Trump's ban on travelers and immigrants from seven predominantly Muslim countries was blocked by a federal judge who imposed a nationwide hold on the executive order that had sparked protests across the country.
+However, a pair of prominent Middle Eastern air carriers announced they would begin allowing passengers from the seven affected countries.
+Both Qatar Airways and Etihad Airways, national carrier of the United Arab Emirates, said U.S.-bound passengers from those countries with valid visas would be allowed to travel.
+In Egypt, Cairo airport and airline officials said they have received instructions from the U.S. Customs and Border Protection to suspend President Trump's executive order.

-It wasn't immediately clear what happens next for people who had waited years to receive visas to come to America, however an internal email circulated among Homeland Security officials told employees to comply with the ruling immediately.
-About 60,000 people from the affected countries had their visas cancelled by the State Department.
+Government-backed Qatar Airways is one of a handful of Mideast airlines operating direct daily flights to multiple American cities.
+Its U.S. destinations from its Doha hub include New York, Chicago, Los Angeles, Miami and Washington.

-The judge's order was a victory for Washington and Minnesota, which had challenged Trump's directive.
-U.S. District Judge James Robart in Seattle issued a temporary restraining order, ruling the states had standing and said they showed their case was likely to succeed.
+The judge's decision was a victory for Washington and Minnesota, which had challenged Trump's directive.
+U.S. District Judge James Robart in Seattle issued a temporary restraining order, ruling the states had standing.
+He said they showed their case was likely to succeed.

 "The state has met its burden in demonstrating immediate and irreparable injury," Robart said.